• Skip to primary navigation

 • Heavy cream: Choose heavy or heavy whipped cream with at least 30% fat to make a whipped cream filling.

-• Mascarpone brings a beautiful tangy taste and flavor and stabilizes the whipped cream.
+• Mascarpone adds a beautiful, tangy flavor and helps stabilize the whipped cream.

 Sliced vanilla sponge cake roll on a serving board.

-Step 3.
-Pour milk and butter into a small bowl and bring them to a large container with hot water.
+Step 3: Pour the milk and butter into a small bowl, then transfer them to a large container with hot water.
 Check the liquids' temperature to be 122-150°F (50-60°C).

-Step 3.
-Place room-temperature whole eggs, vanilla, and granulated sugar in a heat-resistant bowl and beat a few times with a hand whisk.
+Step 4: Place whole room-temperature eggs, vanilla, and granulated sugar in a heat-resistant bowl, and beat a few times with a hand whisk.

-Step 9.
-Take a scoop of the batter in a bowl with milk and butter preheated to 122-150°F (50-60°C), and mix with a spatula.
+Step 9: Scoop the batter into a bowl with milk and butter that has been preheated to 122-150°F (50-60°C), then mix with a spatula.
 Pour it back into the main preparation and mix by scooping the batter from the bottom and moving upward (photo 2).

 Beaten eggs with sugar in a bowl.